SkylineCommunications/dataminer-docs/user-guide/Reference/DataMiner_Tools/SLNetClientTest_tool/SLNetClientTest_tool_advanced_procedures/SLNetClientTest_triggering_user_defined_api.md

    Your request will be sent, and the response will appear along with some stats and info about your request.

 > [!NOTE]
-> On the *Tokens* tab of the *User Definable APIs* window, you can see an overview of all the tokens and definitions.
+> On the *Tokens* tab of the *User Defined APIs* window, you can see an overview of all the tokens and definitions.
 >
 > ![Client Test Tool Screenshot](~/user-guide/images/UDAPIS_ClientTestTool.jpg)
 >